The Qworum script, specification version 1

 Formally, we can define Qworum objects to be instances of Qworum classes, and also that each Web origin can host any number of Qworum classes.

-2.9.1: Qworum classes and objects
+Figure 2.9.1: Qworum classes and objects.

 Going back to our shopping cart example, we can imagine an e-commerce site that allows its users to create several shopping carts on the same shopping cart service, for example one "Home" cart, one "Work" cart and one "New year's eve party" cart.